 Practical Nursing (LPN) Program

-Are you looking for practical nursing training classes in Central Florida that prepares you to become a licensed practical nurse (LPN)?
-Gwinnett Institute in Orlando offers a Practical Nursing diploma program that trains LPN students for positions delivering basic bedside care to patients.
-The Practical Nursing diploma program provides the didactic and skills training needed to take the NCLEX-PN examination.* The practical nursing program also includes a capstone course designed to prepare LPN graduates for this examination through the use of HESI/Saunders and Kaplan live reviews and outline models.
-LPN courses create employment opportunities that include entry-level practical nursing positions in long-term care facilities, nursing homes, hospitals, rehabilitation centers, urgent care facilities, occupational care centers, and physician offices.
+Are you looking for practical nursing training classes in Central Florida that prepare you to become a licensed practical nurse (LPN)?
+Gwinnett Institute in Orlando offers a Practical Nursing diploma program that trains LPN students for positions delivering primary bedside care to patients.
+The Practical Nursing diploma program provides the didactic and skills training needed to take the NCLEX-PN examination.* The practical nursing program also includes a capstone course designed to prepare LPN graduates for this examination using HESI/Saunders and Kaplan live reviews and outline models.
+LPN courses create employment opportunities, including entry-level practical nursing positions in long-term care facilities, nursing homes, hospitals, rehabilitation centers, urgent care facilities, occupational care centers, and physician offices.

 The Practical Nursing Program includes training in the following topics: